 Column 2 minus Column 4 should equal Column 5

-(4) all impaired securities (fair value is less than cost or amortized cost) for which an other-than-temporary impairment has not been recognized in earnings as a realized loss (including securities with a recognized other-than-temporary impairment for non-interest related declines when a non-recognized interest related impairment remains):
+(4) For all debt securities and residual interests measured under the allowable earned yield in scope of SSAP No. 21, and bonds in SSAP No. 26 and SSAP No. 43, all impaired securities (fair value is less than cost or amortized cost) for which an other-than-temporary impairment has not been recognized in earnings as a realized loss (including securities with a recognized other-than-temporary impairment for non-interest related declines when a non-recognized interest related impairment remains).
+This disclosure shall include all impaired securities even if reported at fair value with an unrealized loss recognized: